Vincent-Stragier/two-factor-auth-flask/README.md

-# Two Factor Authentication with Flask
+# Two-Factor Authentication with Flask

-This repository contains the example application for my [Two Factor Authentication with Flask](http://blog.miguelgrinberg.com/post/two-factor-authentication-with-flask) blog article.
+This repository contains the example application for my [Two-Factor Authentication with Flask](http://blog.miguelgrinberg.com/post/two-factor-authentication-with-flask) blog article.

 ## Installation